New IMDA tracking system integrates TV, digital devices viewership data

 Since its launch in 2016, the SG-TAM previously tracked viewership on TV and other devices separately.

-According to SG-TAM data, 8 in 10 of the audience view media content on their smartphones, making the tracking of cross-screen viewership important.
+According to SG-TAM data, eight in 10 of the audience view media content on their smartphones, making the tracking of cross-screen viewership important.

 “Viewing media content on smartphones has increased from 23 to 32 minutes per day between January and November 2018 alone”, said GfK's APAC commercial director Mr Lee Risk.